 When Can a Virginia Tenant Break Their Lease Agreement Without Penalty?

-1. Early Termination Clause
+1. Early Termination Clause in the Lease

 2. Active Military Duty

-In Virginia, “uniformed members” include those serving in the armed forces and activated National Guard.
+Per Virginia law, “uniformed members” include those serving in the armed forces and activated National Guard.
 Others are those serving as commissioned corps of the Public Health Service and the commissioned corps of the National Oceanic and Atmospheric Administration.

 • Provide the landlord with a written notice indicating their intent to move out

-• Provide proof of their military assignment
+• Provide proof of their military assignment and active duty

 3. Habitability Issues